ilikeyu/skeleton-sp21/README.md

 4. recurssive method need a helper method.
 5. let object control everything. do not need method to calculate, but a natural way to get it.
 6. Sentinel node：empty list also has s sentinel node.
-7. double link list: sentinel front & sentinel back, or make the list circular
+7. **double link list**: sentinel front & sentinel back, or make the list circular
 8. generic link list: public class SLList<userDefinedType> {};
    - Main method: SLList<String> L = new SLList<String>("bone");
    - when implementing data structure, specify "generic type" only once at the top.